 Austin, Texas is one of the most popular travel destinations in the United States.
-Whether it be awesome coffee, electric scooters, beautiful hikes, or breakfast tacos, Austin has something for everyone.
-Read on to find out what to do for a perfect weekend trip to Austin, Texas!
+Whether it be awesome coffee, electric scooters, beautiful hikes, or breakfast tacos, there’s something for everyone.
+Read on to find out what to do for a perfect weekend trip to Austin!

 Climb some stuff at Austin Bouldering Project